paypay/validate-yaml/README.md

 |`allow_failure`|Optional|Makes the Action fail on validation errors.|`false`|

 ## Outputs
-- `inValid_count`: Outputs the count of validation errors.
+- `invalidations_count`: Outputs the count of validation errors.